-Current and projected consolidated funding to DEC for MPA marine science (as defined here) is estimated to be over \$3M pa for the next three financial years and is adequate to support this Strategy.
+Current and projected consolidated funding to DEC for MPA marine science (as defined here) is estimated to be in the order of \$3M pa for the next three financial years and is adequate to support this Strategy.
 Currently, funds reside in the Marine Science Program and five regional cost centres.
 Individual MPA budgets are inadequate to deliver the required marine science outcomes.
 The collaborative marine science delivery model proposed in this Strategy is based on the premise that a significant proportion of the funding for marine science is used to support a centralised capability within the MSP with sufficient funding remaining in regional budgets to support an appropriate regional involvement.
-This approach will, over time, be able to meet many of the department's marine science needs across the state.
+This approach will, over time, be able to meet many of the department's marine science needs across the State.

-Initial priorities would focus on external research delivery (e.g. WAMSI Node 3), MPA management plan research, monitoring and science communication requirements and co-ordinating the research and monitoring of threatened marine fauna.
+Initial priorities will focus on external research delivery (e.g. WAMSI Node 3: Managing and Conserving the Marine State), MPA management plan research, monitoring and science communication requirements and co-ordinating the research and monitoring of threatened marine fauna.
 The Strategy proposes that the science needs and capabilities for systematic surveys of WA's marine biodiversity, regional and MPA planning and marine environmental protection would be determined over the next year with the appropriate internal and external groups, all of whom have been consulted on this approach.
-A Marine Science Co-ordinating Committee will be established to ensure integration and co-ordination.
+A Marine Science Co-ordinating Committee will be established to promote synergies and ensure integration and co-ordination.
 The timeframe to implement the Strategy and become fully operational would be 12-18 months.